1963 Uber Cup

 The 1963 Uber Cup was the third edition of the Uber Cup, the women's badminton competition.
 The tournament took place in the 1962-63 badminton season, 11 countries competed.

 Defending champions the United States hosted the final and claimed victory over England — their third consecutive victory, largely on the strength of Judy Devlin once again winning all three of her matches.

-Teams

-As the defending champion, United States automatically advanced to the Challenge round.